dlai0001/la-sails-meetup-game/README.md

 To git checkout "lessons/day1"

-1. Generate a sails model and controller to represent our monster.
+1. First we want to create a backend representation of the data representing our monsters.
+Generate a sails model and controller to represent our monster.

 		    $> sails generate model monster
 		    $> sails generate controller monster

-  Add x,y property to our monster model.
+  Add an id, x, and y property to our monster model, `/api/models/Monster.js`

-2. Generate the ember model for monster.
+        module.exports = {

+          attributes: {
+            id: {
+              type: 'integer',
+              autoIncrement: true,
+              primaryKey: true,
+              unique: true
+            },
+            xPosition: {
+              type: 'INTEGER',
+              max: 1280,
+              required: true
+            },
+            yPosition: {
+              type: 'INTEGER',
+              max: 720,
+              required: true
+            }
+          }
+        };

+  At this point, you should have your basic CRUD routes.

+2. Generate the client side model for monster.
+We will use this to work with the same data on the client side that we have on the server side.
+This is because we're using 2 MVC frameworks, MVC on the server side serving up the API, and MVC again on the client side.

         $> ember generate model monster

-3.
+  Add the same properties to the client side model, `/app/models/monster.js`

+        import DS from 'ember-data';

+        export default DS.Model.extend({
+          xPosition: DS.attr('number'),
+          yPosition: DS.attr('number')
+        });

+3. Generate a route on the client side to wire up the client side model with the request.

+        $> ember generate route index

+  In the `/app/routes/index.js`, wire up the model hook to fetch our monster models.

+        import Ember from 'ember';

+        export default Ember.Route.extend({
+        	model: function() {
+            return this.store.find('monster');
+        	}
+        });